mjstahl/boring/README.md

 $ npm install --save @mjstahl/boring
 ```

+## API

+`render(template: String[, values: Object]) -> String`

+Render the template and return the String result.
+If JavaScript expressions
+exist within the template, those expressions will be evaluated with regards to
+the provided values.

+`html\`template: TemplateLiteral` -> Object`

+A tag function the evaluates and escapes the provided template literal.
+Just
+like all template literals, it will error out if any expressions reference
+variables not within the current scope.
+The Object returned is a string with
+extra properties, `.toString` the result for the least amount of surprises.

+`raw(html: String) -> Object`

+Use `raw` in a template where the expression is expected to return HTML.
+You
+do not want to escape HTML twice.
+If used within a function (not in a template),
+`.toString` the result for the least amount of surprises.

 ## Express 3.x
 After installing the `boring` package, we set the location of the views and
 the engine Express will use to render those views.